The Ultimate Guide to Pompeii

 Pompeii has always held a deep fascination for me.
-I have been here twice now because the first time we did a self tour, and I didn’t end up noticing half of the things that I learned when taking a guided tour.
+I have been here twice now because the first time we did a self-tour, and I didn't end up noticing half of the things that I learned when taking a guided tour.
+So after having been there twice now, I put together the Ultimate Guide to Pompeii.

 Traveler tip: If you are booking a guide, make sure that the way they communicate in a large group is with either a microphone or personalized earpieces so you can hear them.
 Pompeii can become very crowded with lots of different guides speaking a variety of languages, and it gets very hard to hear.
 It's even more difficult when you are all gathered around looking at the same thing, so make sure you pick a guide or tour that accommodates this, as well as provides an early morning departure time.
 This way, you can avoid the majority of the crowds from the cruise ships and buses.